particledatagroup/hep-resources/README.md

 **Interactive Sites**

 * [CAMELIA](https://www.atlasexperiment.org/camelia.html): CAMELIA (Cross-platform Atlas Multimedia Educational Lab for Interactive Analysis) is a discovery tool for the general public, based on computer gaming technology.
-* [CERNland](http://www.cernland.net/): With a range of games, multimedia applications and films CERNland is a virtual theme park developed to bring the excitement of CERN’s research to a young audience aged between 7 and 12.
-CERNland is designed to show children what is being done at CERN and inspire them with some physics.
 * [In particular](https://inparticular.web.cern.ch/): Podcast and more about physics and the process of discovering physics at the ATLAS experiment.
 * [Lancaster Particle Physics](http://www.lppp.lancs.ac.uk/): Suitable for 16+ students, this site offers a number of simulations and explanations of particle physics, including a section on the LHC.
 * [Quarked!](http://www.quarked.org/): Adventures in the Subatomic Universe: This project, targeted to kids aged 7-12 (and their families), brings subatomic physics to life through a multimedia project including an interactive website, a facilitated program for museums and schools, and an educational outreach program.